The ultimate B.E.M.s

 Offhand, I couldn’t name another movie with Steve Terrell or Gloria Castillo.
 But that was the glory of American International Pictures in those days.
 This scrappy independent could cast unknowns, because it was their films’ lurid titles and advertising campaigns that attracted moviegoers, not their star power.
 Put it this way: Clark Gable was still making movies then, but not ones titled “Invasion of the Saucer Men.”

-Despite the film’s sensationalistic title and movie posters, which seem to promise an almost “Mars Attacks” type of serious, well-funded film, “Saucer Men” is a low-budget sci-fi comedy, and a youth comedy at that.
+Despite the film’s sensationalistic title and movie posters, which seem to promise an almost “Mars Attacks” type of serious, well-funded film, “Saucer Men” is a low-budget sci-fi comedy.
+(There are only four Saucer Men costumes.)
+And it’s a youth comedy at that.
 Steve and Gloria — I’m finally on a first-name basis with these two — play cute, horny kids who are trying to get to Lovers’ Lane, but whose plans are spoiled by veiny, bubble-brained aliens.
 Lyn Osborn (Cadet Happy on “Space Patrol”) and Frank Gorshin (the Riddler on “Batman”) play passing-through-town ne’er-do-wells also caught up in the invasion.

 The movie is fun and funny, and only the third of AIP’s many youth comedies (after “Hot Rod Girl” and “Rock All Night”), making it a forerunner of the Frankie Avalon–Annette Funicello “Beach Party” series.
 So that’s something.